Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

+<a name="delete-contact"></a>
 ## delete contact

-**This command will not be implemented at this time.**
+**This command is not supported.**

+This command will always return: `2101`, indicating unimplemented command.

-The deletion of contact objects is handled automatically by DK Hostmaster at this time.
+The deletion of contact objects is handled automatically by DK Hostmaster.
+The following status flags will be set:

+- clientDeleteProhibited
+- serverDeleteProhibited

+The later will only be lifted when the contact object is not linked to any other objects and automatic deletion is scheduled.

-### delete contact request:
+### delete contact request

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>